I might be the only person on the planet that doesn't care for pumpkin spice lattes or pumpkin pie, but give me all the bread!

 I like to warm my bread and put butter on it, but this would be really good with cream cheese frosting or cinnamon butter too.
 YUM!
 Next time I make it, I’ll try substituting a ripe banana for the zucchini.

-PUMPKIN TURKEY CHILI
+CROCKPOT TURKEY CHILI

 - 1 lb. ground turkey